Swimming Pool Rules and Regulations

 3. Organized groups must follow our group use policies, and must be directly supervised at poolside by group facilitators.
 All groups must schedule their visits in advance.
 Management reserves the right to deny entry to any group that has not received prior approval for access to the pool.

-1. Food or refreshments may be consumed in designated areas only.
+1. Food or refreshments may be consumed in designated areas only (lobby and multi-purpose room).
+No coolers or large quantities unless the holder of facility rental.

-2. Food and drinks (other than water in an appropriate plastic container) are not permitted on the pool decks (indoors or outdoors) except in designated areas.
+2. Food and drinks (other than water and electrolyte sports drinks) are not permitted on the pool deck.

 3. Glass containers, alcoholic beverages, drugs and pets are not permitted.
 Service animals are permitted in the pool area but not in the pool itself.